We recently completed some work for a major corporation whose Google Ads campaigns were primarily concerned with impression share.

 As a result, how you organize your account and the keywords you employ significantly impact your impression share.
 You’ll be eligible for more searches if you utilize many wide-match keywords (which I don’t encourage).
 Your impression share is likely to be lower.

-However, if you use Google Ads to create a decent keyword list that focuses on exact match keywords and/or a large negative keyword list, you can keep complete control over when your ad is displayed.
+However, if you Advertise with Google Ads to create a decent keyword list that focuses on exact match keywords and/or a large negative keyword list, you can keep complete control over when your ad is displayed.
 Your search impression share will increase as a result of this.

 Other things to consider to boost your impression share include: